Msa 0029 1

 The property enjoys excellent transport links, with Brentford Station within walking distance, providing regular South Western Railway services into central London.

-The house was acquired by our clients and had remained largely unaltered since the 1980s, aside from a modest single-storey rear extension.
+The house was acquired by the clients and had remained largely unaltered since the 1980s, aside from a modest single-storey rear extension.
 This addition created a constrained interior and an underutilised side courtyard.
-The brief was to reconfigure the property to create a generous open-plan living space, maximise daylight penetration, and enhance the connection to the garden.
+HASA Architects were commissioned to reconfigure the property to create a generous open-plan living space, maximise daylight penetration, and strengthen the connection to the garden.
 The proposal involved removing the existing rear extension, introducing a sensitive side infill, and extending to the rear, thereby expanding the internal living area while increasing the size and usability of the garden.

-This project sees the extension and remodelling of a Victorian terraced house in Chiswick, thoughtfully reconfigured to support the requirements of a young family.
+The project extends and remodels the Victorian terraced house, thoughtfully reconfigured to support the requirements of a young family.

 A long run of joinery ties old and new together, offering storage, shelving, and a quiet backdrop to daily life.
 Above, a glazed roof over the side return draws soft, natural light deep into the plan.

-The palette is restrained yet textured with the use of handmade brick, cast concrete, aluminium, and oak sit comfortably alongside the original fabric, lending clarity and warmth to the new interventions.
+The material palette is restrained yet textured.
+Handmade brick, cast concrete, aluminium, and oak sit comfortably alongside the original fabric, lending clarity and warmth to the contemporary interventions.